What dies in us when a dog dies?

 Yes, we who love dogs react sometimes weirdly but always intensely – we lose sleep, we listen for paw-steps, we miss the incessant panting.
 So Brownie – you giant, fluffy son-of-a-bitch (and I bet a beautiful bitch), we will miss you.
 Merlin will miss you – you were his mentor; I can only hope that dumb-ass learnt some life lessons from you.

-Which is why I can’t listen to Jagjit Singh’s Chitthi na koi sandes in front of others:
+This is why I can’t listen to Jagjit Singh’s Chitthi na koi sandes in front of others:

 Ek aah bhari hogi, humne na suni hogi